knl88/presentations/docker/PITCHME.md

 ![](#fff)
 ##### <!--fit--> 👉 Making your life easier:)
 ---
-###  About
+###  The name docker is used about:

-1. Containerization technology
+1. Docker containerization technology
-    - and a container makes in possible to package and isolate applications with their entire runtime environment
+    - a container makes in possible to package and isolate applications with their entire runtime environment
-2. An open source community
+2. The docker open source community
 3. The company docker
 Also see [Redhat's post](https://www.redhat.com/en/topics/containers/what-is-docker)
 ---